AFRINIC: Theft of IP address space

-In July 2019, CEO Alan Barrett resigned from his role.
-Eddy Kayihura became CEO in October 2019.
-Kayihura arranged for the Asia Pacific Network Information Centre (APNIC) to help AFRINIC with investigating the reports of theft.
+CEO Alan Barrett resigned in July 2019.
+Eddy Kayihura became CEO in October 2019, hired to address dysfunction and corruption in the organization.
+Kayihura arranged for APNIC to help AFRINIC with investigating the reports of theft.
 In December 2019, Kayihura dismissed Byaruhanga from the organization for theft of IP address space.
-AFRINIC also filed criminal charges against Byaruhanga.
+The organization also filed criminal charges against Byaruhanga.

 Between January and July 2020, AFRINIC worked to reclaim stolen IP address blocks, correct WHOIS records, and improve internal security measures.
 In August 2020, AFRINIC said that Afri Holdings Ltd, Netstyle A. Ltd, and Elad Cohen applied for an injunction against AFRINIC; MyBroadBand reported that Cohen was connected to misappropriated IP address space.
 In early 2021, Logic Web Inc initiated legal action against AFRINIC after AFRINIC reclaimed IP address space from the company.

-Beginning of legal disputes with Cloud Innovation Ltd in 2020
+Beginning of legal disputes with Cloud Innovation

-In June 2020, AFRINIC notified Cloud Innovation, a company registered in Seychelles and led by Hong Kong-based businessman Lu Heng, that the company had breached its Registration Service Agreement with AFRINIC.
+In June 2020, AFRINIC notified Cloud Innovation Limited, a company registered in Seychelles and led by Hong Kong-based businessman Lu Heng, that the company had breached its Registration Service Agreement.
 The concern was unrelated to Byaruhanga's theft of IP addresses.
 AFRINIC alleged that Cloud Innovation had broken their registration agreement in multiple ways, including by leasing IPv4 addresses to entities outside of the AFRINIC service region.
 Cloud Innovation's business partner, Larus Limited, a company based in Hong Kong also owned by Lu, leases IP addresses to customers such as China Telecom and China Mobile.
 Cloud Innovation contested the complaint on multiple grounds and said it had not broken any rules.
 AFRINIC responded in March 2021 with related requests, and Cloud Innovation rejected the requests.

 In early July 2021, AFRINIC froze 6.2 million IP addresses it had assigned to Cloud Innovation between 2013 and 2016.
 Cloud Innovation sued AFRINIC to remove the restrictions on its IP address space and sought in damages for defamation.
 The Supreme Court of Mauritius ordered the provisional freezing of up to in AFRINIC bank accounts, in the form of an ex parte action that allowed at-own-risk garnishment by Cloud Innovation.
 Since AFRINIC had less than in its accounts, all of its assets were frozen.
 On 15 July 2021, due to a court order, AFRINIC restored Cloud Innovation's access to its IP address blocks.
 However, AFRINIC bank assets remained frozen until 15 October 2021, when the Mauritius High Court granted the removal of the garnishee order.
-Cloud Innovation filed several additional lawsuits related to organizational operations.
+Cloud Innovation filed dozens of additional lawsuits against AFRINIC, including challenges to organizational procedures and operations, with litigation that continued into 2026.